Gite Terms of Hire

 - Respect the rights of land and property owners

 - Protect local wildlife

 A non-refundable deposit of 100€ is required at the time of booking.
 The full balance is required six weeks prior to the start of your holiday.
-After that date, this amount can only be refunded (*) if I am able to secure another booking for the week in question.
+After that date, this amount can only be refunded (*) if I am able to secure another booking for the duration in question.

 We work very hard to ensure that you will have an enjoyable holiday.
 However, in the unlikely event that you are dissatisfied with your accommodation, then it is very important that you register this straight away with us and do not wait until you return home, when the chance of actively helping you has passed.
 Even if you think nothing could be done to make your situation better, please say something while you are on holiday so we can try to help you.